×

 Ancestral Homelands

-What's at Stake
+What Was at Stake

 Every acre of Grand Staircase-Escalante.
-All at risk.
+Still standing.

 What the Monument Holds